About the Programs

 In addition, the liberal studies major enables students to pursue a course of study not covered by majors in specific academic disciplines.
 Although the liberal studies major allows students a great deal of flexibility in choice of courses, it is framed and structured by two seminars.
 Introduction to Liberal Studies introduces students to the ideal of a liberal education, the methodologies of the liberal arts disciplines, and the use of computer technology for research.
 The term project for this introductory course requires students to develop a specific and coherent plan of study to meet their learning and career objectives.

 The liberal studies major is designed to provide students with the flexibility to tailor their studies to career aspirations.
 The major fosters development of skills and abilities employers in many fields consider most desirable such as problem solving, analytical thinking, interpersonal relations, and communication skills, among others.
-The liberal studies major with a minor complements minors such as professional business studies, public The liberal studies program is designed for students who desire a broadly based education that gives them the skills necessary for a wide range of career opportunities and the flexibility to adapt to today's rapidly changing employment environment. relations, and legal studies.
+The liberal studies program is designed for students who desire a broadly based education that gives them the skills necessary for a wide range of career opportunities and the flexibility to adapt to today's rapidly changing employment environment. relations, and legal studies.
 The major without a minor requires a focus area, designed in consultation with an advisor, that can be related specifically to a student's career goals.
 Both majors include the opportunity for internships that suppose a student's choice of careers.
 The liberal studies major also enables returning and nontraditional students, who may have developed job-specific skills, to obtain a degree to advance within their careers.

 At UW-Whitewater, students are taught exclusively by faculty members.
 There are no teaching assistants.
 The liberal studies faculty is drawn from the arts, humanities, sciences, and the social sciences, thereby insuring students the requisite expertise needed to support a multidisciplinary program.
 The department of philosophy and religious studies administrates the liberal studies program.